 A ground breaking Cure Parkinson’s supported study that involved screening over 230,000 molecules has identified farnesol, a molecule commonly found in essential oils and plant-derived foods, as a new potential treatment of Parkinson’s.

-Parkinson’s is a neurodegenerative condition that is characterised by a toxic accumulation of proteins in cells.
+Parkinson’s is characterised by a toxic accumulation of proteins in cells.
 A lot of research into the biology of Parkinson’s is focused on a protein called alpha-synuclein, but this is not the only protein that accumulates in the brains of people with Parkinson’s.

-A research team at Johns Hopkins Medicine, led by Professor Ted Dawson, has been investigating another protein that accumulates in the Parkinson’s brain called PARIS.
-The team have previously reported that a build-up of this protein can cause neurodegeneration, and blocking this accumulation can rescue models of Parkinson’s.
+A research team at Johns Hopkins Medicine, led by Professor Ted Dawson, has been investigating another protein that accumulates in the Parkinson’s brain, ‘Parkin Interacting Substrate’ or PARIS.
+The team have previously reported that a build-up of this protein causes neurodegeneration, and blocking this accumulation has rescued models of Parkinson’s.

 How helpful was this content?

 We are sorry that this content was not useful for you